Square Enix: Development organization

 After the merger in 2003, Square Enix's development department was organized into eight Square and two Enix Product Development Divisions (開発事業部, kaihatsu jigyōbu), each focused on different groupings of games.
 The divisions were spread around different offices; for example, Product Development Division 5 had offices both in Osaka and Tokyo.

 According to Yoichi Wada, the development department was reorganized away from the Product Development Division System by March 2007 into a project-based system.
 Until 2013, the teams in charge of the Final Fantasy and Kingdom Hearts series were still collectively referred to as the 1st Production Department (第1制作部, dai-ichi seisakubu).
 The 1st Production Department was formed from the fall 2010 combination of Square Enix's Tokyo and Osaka development studios, with Shinji Hashimoto as its corporate executive.

 In December 2013, Square Enix's development was restructured into 12 Business Divisions.
 In 2017, Business Division 9 was merged into Business Division 8, while Business Divisions 11 and 12 merged to become the new Business Division 9, while a new Business Division 11 was created with some staff from Business Division 6.

-In 2019, Square Enix announced that their eleven Business Divisions would be consolidated into four units by 2020 with a new title, Creative Business Unit.
-Naoki Yoshida, who was previously the head of Business Division 5, became the head of Creative Business Unit III.
-Creative Business Unit III was renamed Creative Studio III in May 2024.
-The current structure for the development and production division called Creative Business Unit is as follows: